pyeventsourcing/eventsourcing/docs/topics/domain.rst

 Using an explicitly defined event class
 ---------------------------------------

 Of course, you may wish to define event classes explicitly.
-In this case, you can refer to the event class in the decorator, rather than using a string.
+You can refer to the event class in the decorator, rather than using a string.
+The synonymous decorator :data:`@triggers` can be used instead of the :data:`@event` decorator (it does the same thing).

 .. code:: python

-    from eventsourcing.domain import event
+    from eventsourcing.domain import triggers

     class MyAggregate(Aggregate):
         name: str